 - About Us

 - Creating Support

 - My Account

 *On this date in 1971, we celebrate Sounds of Blackness.

 It was in 1971 when current director Gary Hines took over leadership, and the group name was officially changed to Sounds of Blackness.
-They have a global following performing the music, culture and history of African America to audiences on five continents.
-Led by Hines, they intersect Jazz and Blues to Rock & Roll, R&B, Gospel, Spirituals, Hip-Hop, Reggae and Soul.
-The result is uplifting messages of hope, unity, love and peace for all humankind and the passion to achieve it.
+They have a global following, performing the music, culture, and history of African America to audiences on five continents.
+Led by Hines, they intersect Jazz and Blues with Rock & Roll, R&B, Gospel, Spirituals, Hip-Hop, Reggae, and Soul.
+The result is uplifting messages of hope, unity, love, and peace for all humankind and the passion for achieving it.
 The group has scored several hits on the Billboard R&B and Hot Dance Music/Club Play charts.

-For the past forty plus years, the Sounds of Blackness tireless endeavors has included performing globally for everyone from homeless persons, prison inmates, to World Music Awards, and the White House.
-Their benefit concerts and recordings that have raised hundreds of thousands of dollars for such causes as The United Nations 50th Anniversary, The United Negro College Fund, Scholarship America, The NAACP, Americorps, Hurricane Katrina and countless others.
-Their theatrical Productions, Seminars, Master Classes, Workshops and Lectures/demonstrations on African American Music, culture and history reach every level from pre-school to post-graduate students.
+For the past fifty-plus years, the Sounds of Blackness's tireless endeavors have included performing globally for everyone from homeless persons and prison inmates to World Music Awards and the White House.
+Their benefit concerts and recordings have raised hundreds of thousands of dollars for such causes as The United Nations 50th Anniversary, The United Negro College Fund, Scholarship America, The NAACP, Americorps, Hurricane Katrina, and countless others.
+Their theatrical Productions, Seminars, Master Classes, Workshops, and Lectures/demonstrations on African American Music, culture, and history reach every level from pre-school to post-graduate students.